isabella232/mobile-services.pt-BR/help/ios/metrics.md

 * **Conteúdo da campanha**

-   O nome ou ID do conteúdo que exibiu o link.
+   O nome ou a ID do conteúdo que exibiu o link.
 Preenchido pela Aquisição do dispositivo móvel.

    * Parâmetros do Target/Dados de contexto do Analytics: `a.referrer.campaign.content`
    * Característica do Audience Management: `c_a_referrer_campaign_content`